Tim907/IRT/README.md

 # Logistic Item Response Theory (IRT)

-This is the accompanying code repository for the paper submitted at ICLR (2023)
+This is the accompanying code repository for ...

 ## How to install